 We wish you success with your ongoing job search.

-2. Rejection letter to a candidate who lacks skills and experience – another candidate was selected for the role
+2. Rejection letter where another candidate was selected for the role

 Sharing the news with a candidate that someone more experienced was offered the role can be difficult to deliver.
 You don’t want to come across as saying, “you’re not good enough.”
 Instead, you can send the rejection letter as a way of encouraging them to improve their skills and gain further experience.